top of page

 Growth Mindset

-The literature defines a growth mindset as an individuals’ perception that intelligence can be developed.
+The literature defines a growth mindset as an individual’s perception that intelligence can be developed.
 In other words, intelligence is gained through effort and not via natural ability (Lou & Zarrinabadi 2022; Claro 2019; Zhao 2023; Zeeb 2020).
 The overall belief is that students with a growth mindset, show higher motivation, show higher engagement (Zeeb 2020), are more resilient (Zarrinabadi 2022), and have a tendency to score higher than students with a fixed mindset.
 In addition, language learners who employ a growth mindset find that effort rather than natural ability is the key to becoming more competent (Zarrinaldi 2022).

-Lou & Zarrinabadi (2022) highlighted a growing interest in the growth mindset among language educators due to the belief that students who embrace a growth mindset are more motivated to achieve goals, apply more effort and have lower feelings of anxiety when it comes to language learning ( Lou & Zarrinabadi pg.
+Lou & Zarrinabadi (2022) highlighted a growing interest in the growth mindset among language educators due to the belief that students who embrace a growth mindset are more motivated to achieve goals, apply more effort, and have lower feelings of anxiety when it comes to language learning ( Lou & Zarrinabadi pg.
 2-3).
-They indicated students with low competence benefit from a shift to a growth mindset .
+They indicated students with low competence benefit from a shift to a growth mindset.
 They also pointed out that a student’s mindset contributes to language learning outcomes such as reduced anxiety, increased self-confidence, and an overall belief that they can learn a foreign language.
 A fixed mindset does just the opposite and increases anxiety, destroys self-confidence and generally creates a defeatist attitude in the student (Lou & Zarrinabadi 2022 pg.
 4).

 Motivation and engagement are also big factors in a growth mindset.
 Zeeb Ostertag & Renkl (2020) claimed that a student’s willingness to learn is related to their belief that they can learn.
 Students with a growth mindset believe that they can learn by doing and show greater motivation and increased scores than students with a fixed mindset who believe that their abilities are lacking and therefore can’t learn (Lou & Zarrinabadi 2022 pg.1).
 Lou and Zarrinabadi (2022) concluded that teachers who create an environment that strengthens a growth mindset support students' overall motivation to learn (Lou & Zarrinabadi 2022 pg11).
-While students with a growth mindset tend to learn and advance in their learning objectives .
+While students with a growth mindset tend to learn and advance in their learning objectives.

 Students with a growth mindset tend to be more resilient when faced with difficult situations and seek out more challenging opportunities.
-The mindset of a person is crucial especially when faced with a challenging situation.
+The mindset of a person is crucial, especially when faced with a challenging situation.
 Students with a growth mindset tend to push through challenges, whereas students with fixed mindsets avoid challenges altogether (Claro & Loeb 2019, pgs.
 2-3).
 Zhao (2023) found that people with a growth mindset can adapt to changes or setbacks more readily than a person with a fixed mindset (pg.
 3).
-Overall, the general consensus is that a growth mindset in students promotes a higher adaptability when faced with challenging situations, whereas students with a fixed mindset are more likely to give up and avoid more challenging situations.
+Overall, the general consensus is that a growth mindset in students promotes higher adaptability when faced with challenging situations, whereas students with a fixed mindset are more likely to give up and avoid more challenging situations.

 Blended Learning

 Online learning is the perfect complement to face-to-face (F2F) instruction because it provides students with the opportunity to take ownership of their learning by choosing the pace, time, and level in which they participate in their own learning experience.
 This does not preclude F2F learning guided by teachers who use blended learning as an additional outlet to provide further instruction.
 Online language instruction has been used to enhance the student experience and to allow students the flexibility to learn at their own pace, level, and place.
-The blended approach, F2F instruction, along with online learning allows the language teacher to choose the best components of both methods to provide language instruction to students (Polona 2020, pg 220).
+The blended approach, F2F instruction, along with online learning, allows the language teacher to choose the best components of both methods to provide language instruction to students (Polona 2020, pg 220).

-Online learning components promote student-centered approaches to language instruction and offer more opportunities for students to learn in an individualized manner resulting in a more student-centered / student-autonomous approach ( Polona 2020 pg.
+Online learning components promote student-centered approaches to language instruction and offer more opportunities for students to learn in an individualized manner, resulting in a more student-centered / student-autonomous approach ( Polona 2020 pg.
 223-224).
 The student-centered approach to online learning allows students to learn at their own pace and at a time of their choosing (Solikhah 2022 pg.
 3).
 It also allows for differentiation in the way lessons are presented to students, providing greater flexibility in the classroom and creating an individualized learning environment based on the needs of the students (Fazal & Luk 2020 pg 76).
 In addition, teachers have greater flexibility and more time to address students who are not on target while allowing students who are higher performers to pursue higher levels of digital content (Fazal & Luk, 2020, pg 76).

 A byproduct of blended learning is that not only is student engagement higher, but so is student achievement (Solikah, 2022, pg 3; Fazal & Luk, 2020, pg 76).
 Teachers noted that students were excited to participate in online learning not so much for the grade but for the progress they made.
 Online learning also improved engagement in the material being taught because online learning provided students with small goals and visible achievements through online rewards (Fazal & Luk, 2020, pg 76).